turn1pwastaken/turn1pwastaken/README.md

 - hi, i'm turn1pwastaken, or hazel.
 - my intrests are clone hero, geometry dash, vrchat, and dance games
-- im currently learning python and html
+- im currently learning ti-basic, maybe C++/C# or assembly
 - if you want to contact me, friend me on discord: hazel#3333

 <!---